Be yourself at Planned Parenthood.

 Following the Informed Consent model, Planned Parenthood is proud to empower our transgender patients to be their healthiest and happiest selves.

-Hormone services are available to transgender people ages 18 and older, exclusively at our Saratoga Springs health center located at 236 Washington Street.
+Hormone services are available to transgender people ages 18 and older.
+We offer these services at our Saratoga Springs health center located at 236 Washington Street, and our Glens Falls health center (opening June 2017 at 543 Bay Road.)
+HRT services will also soon be available at our Utica health center.

 Looking to begin or continue hormone therapy?